Java, Programming

 Best Case

-The algorithm will take N x N number of iterations with zero swapping operation as there are no elements in the wrong order.
+The algorithm runs N x N iterations with zero swap operations because no elements are out of order.

 import java.io.*;